-FCCLA LEADERSHIP
+FCS LEADERSHIP

-Grade Level: 9-12 No. Semesters: 1

 Fee: None Credit: .5 - Prac.
 Arts

-Dranaquisitas.
-Nona

 FCCLA Leadership is a full-year course that provides students with the opportunity to learn more about Family Career and Community Leaders of America (FCCLA) student organization, develop their leadership potential, and assist the community with chapter service projects.
 This class will incorporate project-based learning.
 Some of these projects may require students to complete additional work outside of class time.
 Students will be expected to work as an individual, as well as a member of a team.
 FCCLA membership is strongly encouraged.
-This course may be taken more than once.